Link to Representation for Child Support Modification Representation for Child Support Modification

 If you are paying or receiving child support and believe that a modification is necessary, filing a motion to modify child support is the legal process to request a change.
 However, modifying child support can be a complex and challenging procedure, which is why having an experienced Minnesota child support modification lawyer on your side is essential.

-Requirements for Child Support Modification
+Link to Requirements for Child Support Modification Requirements for Child Support Modification

 A modification of child support is not automatically granted; there must be substantial changes that justify altering the existing order.
 Common reasons for child support modifications include: